Subscribe: Apple Podcast | Email | Spotify | Stitcher

 So think about how can you utilise the same ingredient in multiple recipes or how can I buy something that’s going to help me make a recipe faster.

-So shortcuts in that helps you speed up your planning and cooking process
+So shortcuts that help you speed up your planning and cooking process

 So if you are visual, would you recommend looking through cookbooks as well to see what might catch your eye for meal planning?